 Managing and Developing your Images in Lightroom

+Next step in our how to use Adobe Lightroom for beginners is managing your images.
 Once your pictures have been imported, look at the left portion of your screen and find a section called “Collections”.
 You can use this function to manage your images, as this can organize or sort your images either manually or automatically.
-To create a new Collection, Smart Collection, or Collection Set, click on the “+” button located at the right side.
+To create a new Collection, Smart Collection, or Collection Set, click on the “+” button located on the right side.
 The Smart Collection automatically sorts the pictures you imported depending on the criteria that you have set, while Collection Set is a folder composed of numerous Collections.
-You can manually add pictures in your new Collection by dragging the images over to it.
+You can manually add pictures to your new Collection by dragging the images over to it.

 When you click on the Develop module, the difference may not be too obvious.
 However, if you look closely, you will see that the metadata information located on the right side has been replaced with various panels such as Tone Curve, Basic, Lens Correction, among others.